theleos88/ml-for-highspeed-networks/README.md

 # Repository

-This repository contains the data, the tables and the scripts used for the hotnets paper #77
+This repository contains the data, the tables and the scripts used for our PAM2021 paper.

 ## Dataset
 **data/**: Contains all the original captures from perf